dschro-1993/vehicle-api/README.md

 #### λ-Layers

-We don't need to bundle those Dependencies ourselves.
-There are already official λ-layers out there:
+We can skip to bundle these Dependencies ourselves.
+There are already official λ-Layers.\

-(boto3 excluded: Already available in λ-Service)
+*(boto3 excluded - already available in λ-Service)*

 ```
 - arn:aws:lambda:<REGION>:017000801446:layer:AWSLambdaPowertoolsPythonV2-Arm64:<VERSION>